Is It Time to Put Heart and Vascular System Cover on Your Hospital Policy?

 Different insurers have specific arrangements with different hospitals.
 Insurers might provide a different rebate depending on which hospital you use.
 Also, specific hospitals might be ‘no gap providers’, meaning they won’t charge any extra fees beyond what your insurer covers.
 If you have a specific hospital in mind for treatments, it’s usually worth checking what kind of arrangement they have with your insurer.

-As much as we’d like to keep things light, the statistics about heart disease in Australia are pretty sobering.
+As much as we’d like to keep things light, the statistics about heart and vascular disease in Australia are pretty sobering.

-While the prevalence of heart disease is serious and daunting, the good news is that the simple things you can do to take care of your general health, like eating healthily and exercising, are also good for your heart health.
+While the prevalence of heart and vascular disease is serious and daunting, the good news is that the simple things you can do to take care of your general health, like eating healthily and regular physical activity, are also good for your heart and vascular health.
 Win win.

 What are the risk factors for heart disease?

-There isn’t one single thing that causes heart disease.
+There isn’t one single thing that causes heart and vascular disease.
 Instead, many different risk factors can contribute to it, including:

 When reviewing your Health Insurance, it’s always a good idea to assess your risk factors and take them into consideration when choosing your health cover.
-If you have any of the above risk factors, and getting treated in a private hospital is important to you, then you might want to look at Health Insurance that includes Heart Cover.
+If you have any of the above risk factors, and getting treated in a private hospital is important to you, then you might want to look at Health Insurance that includes heart and vascular cover.

 Where can I find and compare Health Insurance?

-If you’re looking for Health Insurance Policies that cover heart conditions, then iSelect can help you out.
-You can compare policies online from a range of different providers, then weigh up which one best suits your budget and healthcare needs.
-Or if you’d prefer, you can give our friendly team a call on 1800 784 772
+If you’re looking for Health Insurance Policies that cover heart and vascular conditions, then iSelect can help you out.
+You can compare private health insurance policies online from a range of different providers, then weigh up which one best suits your budget and healthcare needs.
+Or if you’d prefer, you can give our friendly team a call on 1800 784 772.

 It’s quick, easy to use, and – best of all – it’s free!
 The policy you find might just make your heart skip a beat (in a good way).